vocdoni/developer-portal/docs/protocol/10-DataSchemes/02-election.md

 ## Vote Envelope

 The Vote Envelope contains a (possibly encrypted) Vote Package and provides details to prove that the incoming vote is valid.
-Some fields may be optional depending on the process `mode` and `envelopeType`.
+Some fields may be optional depending on the election `mode` and `envelopeType`.

 ##### When `envelopeType.ANONYMOUS` is enabled